Kull of Atlantis: Slave, pirate, outlaw, and gladiator

 Kull attempted to reach Thuria, but was instead captured by Lemurian Pirates.
 He spent a couple of years as a galley slave before regaining his freedom during a mutiny.

 He tried the life of a pirate between his late adolescence and his early twenties.
 His fighting skills and courage allowed him to become captain of his own ship.
 Soon, Kull gained a fearsome reputation for himself in the seas surrounding Atlantis and Thuria.
 Kull lost his ship and crew in a naval battle off the coast of Valusia, but once again survived.

 He settled in Valusia as an outlaw.
 However, his criminal career proved to be short-lived as he was soon captured by the Valusians and imprisoned in a dungeon.
 His captors offered him a choice: execution or service as a gladiator.
 He chose the latter.
-After proving to be an effective combatant and gaining fame in the arenas of the capital, a number of fans helped to regain his freedom.
+After proving to be an effective combatant and gaining fame in the arenas of the capital, a number of admirers helped him to regain his freedom.

-Soldier and king
+Soldier of Valusia

 Kull never left Valusia or returned to the life of an outlaw.
 Instead, he joined the Royal army as a mercenary, pursuing elevation through the ranks.
 In "The Curse of the Golden Skull" Kull, approaching his thirties, is recruited by King Borna of Valusia in a mission against the ambitious sorcerer Rotath of Lemuria.
 Kull proves to be an effective assassin.

 Borna promoted Kull into the general command of his mercenary forces.
 Borna himself, however, had gained a reputation for his cruelty and despotism.
 There was discontent with Borna's rule among the nobility, leading eventually to a civil war.
-The mercenaries proved more loyal to Kull than any other leader, allowing him to become first the leadership in their revolt and then King.
+The mercenaries proved more loyal to Kull than any other leader, allowing him to become the leader of their revolt.

+King of Valusia

 Kull killed Borna and took the throne while he was still in his early thirties.
 In "The Shadow Kingdom", Kull has spent six months upon the Valusian throne and faces the first conspiracy against him.

 The series continued with Kull finding that gaining the crown was easier than securing it.
 He faces several internal and external challenges throughout the series.
 The conspiring of his courtiers leaves Kull almost constantly threatened with loss of life and throne.
 The aging King is ever more aware of the Sword of Damocles that he inherited along with the crown.

-"The Mirrors of Tuzun Thune" finds Kull reaching his middle forties and becoming progressively more introspective.
+"The Mirrors of Tuzun Thune" finds Kull becoming progressively more introspective.
 The former barbarian is left lost in contemplations of philosophy.
-At this point, the series ends.
-His fate is left uncertain.

-In the Conan the Barbarian story "Shadows of the Skull", it is revealed that Conan is a direct descendant of Kull.

-Supporting characters
+Characters

+Brule

+Brule the spear slayer, a pre-cataclysmic Pict, and friend to Kull.
+Despite the animosity between Picts and Atlanteans, Brule is a fast friend and advisor to Kull.

+Tu

+First Councillor Tu is a trusted administrator, but also a constant reminder of the tradition bound laws and customs of Valusia.